Page cover

 Transparency and explainability

-Ensuring AI systems are transparent and understandable is crucial for building trust and effective use.
+Ensuring that AI systems are transparent and understandable is crucial for building trust and effective use (Chaddad et al., 2023).

 • Establish requirements for AI systems to explain their decision-making processes in clinical terms